 By Mariana Mazzucato*

-Mariana Mazzucato, a professor at University College in London, England, is the founder and director of the Institute for Innovation and Public Purpose and the author of The Value of Everything: Making and Taking in the Global Economy.
-Copyright: Project Syndicate, 2018, and published here with permission.
+Mariana Mazzucato is Professor of the Economics of Innovation and Public Value and Director of the UCL Institute for Innovation & Public Purpose (IIPP).
+She is the author of The Value of Everything: Making and Taking in the Global Economy, which was shortlisted for the Financial Times-McKinsey Business Book of the Year Award.
+Copyright: Project Syndicate, 2019, and published here with permission.